What Is Risk in Aviation SMS Implementations

 - Needed risk controls.

-All of these elements factor into what a risk is.
+All of these elements factor into what risk is.
 The one common factor in nearly all risk management activities is the use of the risk matrix, as it's the most efficient tool to document severity and probability.
-Here are 5 ways to analyze risk in SMS programs.
+Below we discuss 5 ways to analyze risk in aviation SMS implementations.

-Historical Analysis is a risk analysis activity used to safety incidents that have already occurred.
-It is probably the most common of all ways to analyze risk in SMS programs.
+Historical Analysis is a risk analysis activity used to analyze safety incidents that have already occurred.
+It is probably the most common of all ways to analyze risk in aviation SMS implementations.
 Some example activities of historical analysis are:

 - System policy review (i.e., have policies/procedures been classified with reported safety issues during the risk management process?);

 - Trend analysis; and